-The CMB has issued a new regulation, effective as of December 1, 2017, which significantly relaxes previously strict rules on the size of minimum allocations to domestic investors in IPOs of Turkish companies with a Borsa Istanbul listing (the "Minimum Domestic Allocation"), which had previously placed notable pressure on the bookbuilding and allocation process.
+Effective as of December 1, 2017, the CMB significantly relaxed previously strict rules on the size of minimum allocations to domestic investors in IPOs of Turkish companies with a Borsa Istanbul listing (the "Minimum Domestic Allocation"), which had placed notable pressure on the book-building and allocation process.
 These rules formerly required a Minimum Domestic Allocation of 30%, with 10% being allocated to Turkish retail investors and 20% to Turkish institutional investors.

-Under the new rules, however, the Minimum Domestic Allocation has been reduced to 20% (with a minimum of 10% to be allocated to Turkish institutional investors and 10% to Turkish retail investors).
+Under the updated rules, however, the Minimum Domestic Allocation has been modified to only 20% (with a minimum of 10% to be allocated to Turkish institutional investors and 10% to Turkish retail investors).

-Moreover, under such rules it is possible for the issuer to apply to the CMB for a reduction of the Minimum Domestic Allocation (potentially to zero) in advance of the start of book-building.
-When doing so, factors the issuer could cite to the CMB as justifications for such a reduction would include the limited size of the domestic investor base, the number of IPOs coming to market at a similar time and the pressure on bookbuilding created by such required minimum thresholds (which are not common in other jurisdictions).
+Moreover, under such rules it is possible for the issuer10 to apply to the CMB for a reduction of the Minimum Domestic Allocation (potentially to zero) in advance of the start of book-building.11 When doing so, factors the issuer could cite to the CMB as justifications for such a reduction would include the limited size of the domestic investor base, the number of IPOs coming to market at a similar time and the pressure on book-building created by such required minimum thresholds (which are not common in other jurisdictions).